MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/planned-cross-docking.md

 If your system doesn't already include the features described in this article, go to [Feature management](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md) and turn on the following features in the following order:

-1. *Planned cross docking*
+1. *Planned cross docking*<br>(As of Supply Chain Management version 10.0.29, this feature is mandatory and can't be turned off.)
-1. *Cross docking templates with location directives*
+1. *Cross docking templates with location directives*<br>(As of Supply Chain Management version 10.0.29, this feature is turned on by default.)
     > [!NOTE]
     > This feature enables the **Directive code** field to be specified on the cross-docking template, similar to the way you set up replenishment templates.
 Enabling this feature prevents you from adding a directive code on the cross-docking work template lines for the final *Put* line.
 This ensures that the final put location can be determined during work creation before considering work templates.